jayphillips255/Digital-Juke-Box/README.md

 ## At a Glance
 This project uses Gerd's AVR Assembler.
 You can find it here: https://sourceforge.net/projects/gerdsavrassembl/ The assembler translates one or more .asm files into a single .hex file.
-This .hex file is then sent to the metro board.
+This .hex file is then sent to a metro board.
 Upon reaching the metro board, assembly instructions are loaded into program memory of the board's microprosessor.
 The program begins execution immediately.

-Throughout this project I have ulitized 2 datasheets:<br>
+Throughout this project we ulitized 2 datasheets:<br>
 AVR Instruction Set Manuel: https://ww1.microchip.com/downloads/en/DeviceDoc/AVR-Instruction-Set-Manual-DS40002198A.pdf<br>
 ATmega328P Data Sheet: https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf